Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 ## Final Words and Future Ideas

 In this article I wrote about texturing techniques common when creating a Grand Strategy renderer.
-When I wrote this, I was developing my university project at BUAS, in the CMGT, programming track.
+At the time of writing, I was developing my university project at BUAS, in the CMGT, programming track.
 It spanned over eight weeks and it served as a basis for writing this article.
 I hope this was useful for you and if you would like to develop this further, here are some ideas:

 - Pipeline for generating procedural grand strategy worlds (as in the New Worlds DLC from EU4)
 - Rivers and lakes